 “…should have rode the boards”

-Bird, Brando and Billboards.
+Larry Bird, Marlon Brando and Billboards

-It is mind numbing when I think about the number of times I have heard an Out of Home Buyer remorsefully share, ‘…should have rode the boards.’
-And similarly the refrain of an Outdoor Advertising Seller explaining, ‘…should have rode the boards!’
-With both parties, the reference is to an Outdoor Ad message(s) ‘compromised’ placement.
+It is mind numbing when I think about the number of times I have heard an Out of Home Buyer remorsefully share, ‘…I should have rode the boards.’
+And similarly the refrain of an Outdoor Advertising Seller/Provider explaining, ‘… they should have rode the boards!’
+With both parties, the reference is to an Outdoor Advertising message(s) which have ‘compromised’ placement.

-The Outdoor Vendor says, “Hey, not our problem.
+The Outdoor Provider says, “Hey, not our problem.
 They approved the list.”
-Or “They should have taken the offer for a market ride.”
-‘Buyer Beware’ should never be an accepted warning or theme for Outdoor Advertising at any level, in any instance.
+“They should have taken the offer for a market ride.”
+While those common comments are true, they aren’t ethically correct.

-Comparatively, media directors with 25+years in OOH and newbie buyers right out of college, resignedly observe, ‘I should have ridden the boards.’
+Media directors with 25+years in OOH and newbie buyers right out of college, resignedly observe, ‘I should have ridden the boards.’
 Spoken like, washed-up boxer Terry Malloy, played by Marlon Brando, before Brando was The Godfather, in the movie On the Waterfront.
 “I coulda been a contender.”
 ‘I should’ve rode the market.’

 Eliminate from OOH lexicon “…should have rode the boards.”